Romket/Numeric/README.md

 $ make
 ```

-This will generate a `NUMERIC.8xp` file that can be loaded into TI-Connect CE
+This will generate a `NUMERIC.8xp` file in the `build/bin` directory that can
-or TILP.
+be loaded into TI-Connect CE or TILP.

 ## Usage